Skip to Main Content

 Key takeaways

-• If the person you co-signed your loan with dies, it is important to keep up with your loan payments to avoid the risk of default.
+• If the cosigner of your loan with dies, it is important to keep up with your loan payments to avoid the risk of default.

 • It is not your responsibility to contact your lender if your co-signer dies.

-After the death of someone close to you, the last thing that is likely to be on your mind is your auto loan or your vehicle itself.
-But if the deceased was your auto loan co-signer, you’ll need to understand how their death changes your situation.
-In such cases, you typically take on full responsibility for the loan.
+After the death of a loved one, the last thing that is likely to be on your mind is your auto loan or your vehicle itself.
+However, you need to know what happens after a cosigner dies and who is responsible for payments.
+If the deceased was your auto loan cosigner, you will need to understand how their death changes your situation.
+In such cases, you typically take on full responsibility for the loan, but there are some conditions.

 What happens to a car loan if your co-signer dies?

-A co-signer is held financially responsible for payments should the primary borrower not keep up with the loan.
-If the deceased individual was the co-signer, little about your loan is likely to change.
+Before you apply for an auto loan, you should know that a cosigner is held financially responsible for payments should the primary borrower not keep up with the loan.
+If the deceased individual was the cosigner, little about your loan is likely to change.

 “Usually, nothing happens.
 Certainly, the lender could take action if they became aware of the death, but awareness would only come if the lender tries to contact the co-signer because the loan is in danger of default,” says Mike Sullivan, a personal financial consultant with the nonprofit financial counseling agency Take Charge America.

-If you’ve already defaulted on the loan before the co-signer dies, the deceased individual’s estate may be on the hook for the loan.
+If you have already defaulted on the loan before the co-signer dies, the deceased individual’s estate may be on the hook for the loan.
 The loan contract often includes a clause covering the death of one of the parties, such as the co-signer.

 In such cases, the deceased individual’s estate may be the new co-signer.
 If the loan is in default, the lender could pursue repayment from the estate’s assets — and from the living borrower.
 The co-signer’s estate may need to liquidate assets to pay off the remaining debt.